Meta Quest 4 and Quest 4S: Everything we expect from the Quest 3 successor

 The Meta Quest 4 and 4S will be all about balance

 As excellent as the Quest 3 is, many people prefer the Quest 3S because they prefer a bargain to the best possible specs.
-The Quest 4S will likely keep up this trend; our guess is that it'll get the Quest 3's resolution boost and Quest 4's new CPU to stay relevant but retain certain downgrades like the Fresnel lens to keep the price down.
+The Quest 4S will likely keep up this trend; our guess is that it'll get the Quest 3's resolution boost and Quest 4's new CPU to stay relevant, but the hardware won't be as sleek as the Quest 4.

 What we really want from the Meta Quest 4 is for the Reality Labs gambit to pay off.
-Meta has lost $50 billion on the division since it started tracking it separately in earnings reports, and we're curious to see if new technology like varifocal or holocake lenses will make their way into consumer devices anytime soon.
+Meta has spent $60 billion on the division since it started tracking it separately in earnings reports, and we're curious to see if new technology like varifocal or holocake lenses will make their way into consumer devices anytime soon.

 Michael is Android Central's resident expert on wearables and fitness.
 Before joining Android Central, he freelanced for years at Techradar, Wareable, Windows Central, and Digital Trends.
 Channeling his love of running, he established himself as an expert on fitness watches, testing and reviewing models from Garmin, Fitbit, Samsung, Apple, COROS, Polar, Amazfit, Suunto, and more.